 • Hold a PhD or equivalent.
 Please consult the SFI Policy on PhD Equivalence for further information.

-NOTE: Members of the Core Team (Lead Applicant and Co- Applicant) are permitted to be named on only one application to the programme.
-Core Team members may not be named in the Core Team of applications to concurrent, open calls of the SFI Future Innovator Prize programme.
+NOTE: Members of the Core Team (Lead Applicant and Co-Applicant) are permitted to be named on only one application to the programme.
+Core Team members may not be named in the Core Team of applications to concurrent, open calls of the SFI challenge programmes.
 They may, however, participate in an application through inclusion in the broader challenge team.
+Applicants who are already Lead or Co-Lead on an active SFI challenge award (including a National Challenge Fund award) may be required to provide a plan to SFI as to how they will manage concurrent awards if successful.

 There are three phases to the programme - Concept, Seed and Prize Award: